 A play-driving offensive center who plays a solid 200-foot game.
-A dual-threat because he can both make plays and finish them.
+A dual-threat because he can make plays and finish them.
 Great skating ability combined with high-end puck-skills makes him a threat all over the ice.
 Needs to work on his consistency and discipline.
-Projects to become a very good number one center.
-A legitimate threat to go first overall in the 2021 NHL Entry Draft.
+Projects to become a very good top-six center.

 Click to Expand

 June 2022 – Although Bridgeport fell to Charlotte in the AHL’s semi-finals after eliminating Providence in the opening round, the 19-year-old had a goal and three assists in six post-season outings.
 That’s encouraging.
 Mark Allan

 May 2022 – When he seemed lost in six Liiga games on loan to Karpat, Räty opened eyes in Finland’s top men’s league with 13 goals and 40 points in 41 outings with Jukurit.
 Easily the Isles’ top prospect, albeit in a shallow pool, he parlayed size, vision and playmaking ability to earn a three-year, entry-level deal.
 Getting into two late-season games with Bridgeport, the 19-year-old then posted a goal and two assists in his first three AHL playoff appearances.
 His first full pro campaign will be revealing.
 Mark Allan

 March 2022 – Forced to miss the WJC due to COVID, the 19-year-old had a respectable six points in 35 games last season against the hardened men of Finland’s top league.
 Räty began 2021-22 with only one assist in six appearances, again on loan to Karpat, before switching to Jukurit in the Liiga and regaining his mojo with 12 goals and 20 assists in 35 games so far.
 Twenty points in just 11 junior outings helps the second-rounder’s reputation as possibly the steal of the 2021 NHL draft.
 Mark Allan